 Fact: For personal comfort, there is definitely no harm in switching on the air-conditioner or fan, as long as it makes you and your baby comfortable.
 It may even help prevent heat rash from developing in our hot and humid climate.

 During Confinement Period, it is important to maintain personal hygiene.
 TYT Confinement Herbal Bath is suitable for women to use during confinement after childbirth.
 It can help improve blood circulations, removing body “winds”, improve metabolism and strengthen the body.
-It can also relieve mild swelling and ease pain.
+It can also relieve mild swelling and ease the pain.
 Click in for details.